inawashiro/PRML_solutions_manual/README.md

 # PRML Solutions Manual (Bishop)

-My self-sufficient solutions manual to the [Bishop, Christopher M., and Nasser M. Nasrabadi.
+A self-sufficient solutions manual to the [Bishop, Christopher M., and Nasser M. Nasrabadi.
 Pattern recognition and machine learning.
 Vol. 4.
 No. 4.
 New York: springer, 2006.](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.microsoft.com/en-us/research/wp-content/uploads/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf), which is one of the most renowned and reputable textbooks of the subject.

 ## Progress